-The only legitimate way that pubs, clubs and other commercial premises in the United Kingdom may broadcast Premier League matches is through a commercial subscription to one or both of the Premier League’s authorised UK broadcasters, Sky and BT.
+The only legitimate way that pubs, clubs and other commercial premises in the United Kingdom may broadcast Premier League matches is through a commercial subscription to one or all of the Premier League’s authorised UK broadcasters, Sky, BT and Amazon.

-Neither UK broadcaster is authorised to televise 15:00 kick-offs on a Saturday afternoon as these fall within the Football Association’s “Closed Period”, under UEFA Article 48, which is primarily designed to protect match attendances (both at a professional and amateur level) and promote grass-roots participation in football.
+No UK broadcasters are authorised to televise 15:00 kick-offs on a Saturday afternoon as these fall within the Football Association’s “Closed Period”, under UEFA Article 48, which is primarily designed to protect match attendances (both at a professional and amateur level) and promote grass-roots participation in football.

 Therefore, no commercial premises in the UK is authorised to show Premier League matches kicking-off on a Saturday at 15:00.